gabrielhartmann/docker/docs/sources/reference/commandline/cli.md

 not where the primary development of new functionality is taking place.
 Add `-e lxc` to the daemon flags to use the `lxc` execution driver.

+#### Options for the native execdriver

+You can configure the `native` (libcontainer) execdriver using options specified with the `--exec-opt` flag.
+All the flag's options have the `native` prefix.
+A single `native.cgroupdriver` option is available.

+The `native.cgroupdriver` option specifies the management of the container's cgroups.
+You can specify `cgroupfs` or `systemd`.
+If you specify `systemd` and it is not available, the system uses `cgroupfs`.
+By default, if no option is specified, the execdriver first tries `systemd` and falls back to `cgroupfs`.
+This example sets the execdriver to `cgroupfs`:

+    $ sudo docker -d --exec-opt native.cgroupdriver=cgroupfs

+Setting this option applies to all containers the daemon launches.

 ### Daemon DNS options